Krisp140/TargetedNakomoto/README.md

 ## Credits

-Developed by Kristian Praizner & Daniel Aronoff at MIT.
+Developed by ANON at ANON.

 ## License